 The pectoralis major muscle is a large powerful muscle at the front of the chest.
 It is used to rotate the arm inwards.
 Its weak point is where the tendon attaches to the arm bone, and a strain or rupture can happen here when it is put under stress when weight training for example.

 The pectoralis major muscle is a large powerful muscle at the front of the chest.
 It used to rotate the arm inwards, pull a horizontal arm across the body, pull the arm from above the head down and pull the arm from the side upwards.

-Treatment of a pectoralis major sprain
+Treatment of a pectoralis major strain

 What can the athlete do?

-Apply R.I.C.E. (rest, ice, compression, elevation) at least for the first two days.
-Ice can be applied for 10 to 15 minutes every hour initially decreasing as symptoms reduce.
-See a sports injury specialist or doctor.
+- Ice can be applied for 10 to 15 minutes every hour initially decreasing as symptoms reduce.

 What can a sports injury specialist or doctor do?